davidnoyes/git-docker-compose-monitor/README.md

-# gh-docker-compose-monitor
+# git-docker-compose-monitor

-This project allows you to monitor multiple private GitHub repositories for Docker Compose projects and automatically deploy them when changes are detected.
+This project allows you to monitor multiple private Git repositories for Docker Compose projects and automatically deploy them when changes are detected.

 ## Features